 - Inconspicuous: Home teeth aligners are nearly invisible.
 The trays can either be frosted or shiny, depending on the provider.
 But, they’ll still be much less noticeable than traditional braces.

-- No choice in dental professional: Unlike Invisalign or traditional braces, you won’t be able to choose the dentist that handles your treatment.
-Also, while some providers only work with orthodontists, some choose to work with general dentists as well.
-This can significantly impact your treatment quality.
+- No choice in dental professional: Unlike Invisalign or braces, with at-home teeth aligners you aren't able to choose the dentist that handles your treatment.

 Who Is a Good Candidate for Home Teeth Alignment?